mmackh/BaseComponents/README.md

 ## Documentation

-Documentation on the components is currently severly lacking.
+Documentation on the components, particularly in code, is currently severly lacking.
 I'm working on improving it over time and pull requests are always welcome.